Why are dogs scared of fireworks? - GudFur Ltd

 Why are dogs scared of fireworks?

-So how can you desensitise your dog to loud noises?
 To help your dog get used to noises, slowly expose them to low-level noises.
-Quietly play noises on the radio, TV or phone such as a firework display or thunderstorm.
-Then slowly increase the noise to the point where your dog isn’t exhibiting fearful behaviours but tolerating the noise.
-This might take months to achieve but remember to stop the noise if your dog starts to act fearfully.
+Quietly play noises on the radio, TV, or phone, such as a firework display or thunderstorm.
+Then, slowly increase the noise to the point where your dog isn’t exhibiting fearful behaviours but tolerating the noise.
+This might take months to achieve, but remember to stop the noise if your dog starts to act fearfully.
 Continue this process until your dog could not care less.

-• Pressure wrap: this is a vest-like garment designed to calm anxious dogs.
-Pressure is applied to the dog's torso causing a calming effect, similar to swaddling a crying infant.
+Ideas on How to Calm Your Dog When They Are Afraid of Loud Noises Pressure Wrap: This is a vest-like garment designed to calm anxious dogs.
+Pressure is applied to the dog's torso, causing a calming effect similar to swaddling a crying infant.
 These pressure wraps do not work for every dog.

-• Create a safe space for your dog: your dog may have already chosen a place it takes itself to, such as under a table.
-If this is the case then simply provide a blanket or bed in this space, preferably away from well-walked areas.
+Create a Safe Space for Your Dog: Your dog may have already chosen a place it takes itself to, such as under a table.
+If this is the case, simply provide a blanket or bed in this space, preferably away from well-walked areas.
 This now becomes your dog's safe haven.
 If your dog likes to lie in its crate, leave the door open.
 If they try to escape with the door closed, they may hurt themselves.

-• Try to distract your dog by playing fetch, the longer you can keep them distracted the less uncomfortable they become.
+Distract Your Dog by Playing Fetch: The longer you can keep them distracted, the less uncomfortable they become.

 Back to blog